LucasTendick/lucastendick.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Lucas Tendick.
 As of March 2026, I'm an MSCA postdoctoral fellow in the <a href='https://team.inria.fr/phiqus/'>PhIQus Team</a> at <a href='https://www.inria.fr/en/inria-saclay-centre'>Inria Paris-Saclay</a> with the project <a href='https://cordis.europa.eu/project/id/101208259'>QNETS</a>.
-I'm a member of steering committee of the <a href='https://www.yqisconference.org/'>YQIS conference</a>.
+I'm a member of the steering committee of the <a href='https://www.yqisconference.org/'>YQIS conference</a>.
 My work is concerend with quantum information theory.

 My main research interests are in quantum correlations, the theory of quantum measurements, and applications of quantum theory to theoretical computer science.
 Some research topics I have worked on so far include: Bell nonlocality, quantum steering, quantum networks, measurement incompatibility, quantum resource theories, distributed computing, and compiled Bell games.